fedotovrr/OpenFontWPFControls/README.md

 ### Bounds graphic

-At the moment only the `TextBox` is automatically bounded when it is passed limited dimensions in `MeasureOverride` (do not placed in the `StackPanel` or any unbounded control if you have a long text)
+When placing in the `StackPanel` or any unbounded control, drawing bounds do not work

-Drawing area can be bounded `OpenFontWPFControls.Controls.BaseTextControl.DrawingBounds` property
+Drawing area can be bounded `OpenFontWPFControls.Controls.BaseTextControl.DrawingBounds` property, need to change the type `PART_ContentHost` in the template from `ScrollViewer` to `ContentControl`

-Check parent on `System.Windows.Controls.Primitives.IScrollInfo`... maybe later